KamranBabar16/UNO-WiFi-R3-ATmega328P-ESP8266/README.md

 <br />

+## Step 4:
+- To communicate between Arduino and ESP you will need to activate deep switches 1 and 2.

 Now you are all done.  <br />
-Open Blynk App and check it is connected and ready.  <br />
+Open Blynk App and check it is connected and ready use. <br />

 That's it, you are done!!!  <br />